practicalli/clojure/thinking-functionally/example-hitchhikers-guide.md

 > #### NOTE::
 > Write functions that will give a list of the most used words used in a book, excluding the common English words like "the, and, it, I".
 Join those functions with a threading macro.

-Suggest you use the assumed perfectly legal copy of the [Hitchhickers book text](http://clearwhitelight.org/hitch/hhgttg.txt) using the `slurp` function
+Suggest you use the assumed perfectly legal copy of the [Hitch-hickers book text](http://clearwhitelight.org/hitch/hhgttg.txt) using the `slurp` function

 **Approximate algorithm**